nkchocoai/ComfyUI-SizeFromPresets/README.md

 - Select image size presets for SDXL.
 - Output empty latent image, width and height of the selected preset.
 - Presets can be set from [presets/sdxl.csv](presets/sdxl.csv).

+### Random ...
+From Presets (SD...)
+- Select randomly from the presets listed in the CSV file.
+- In the case of Size, output width and height of the selected preset.
+- In the case of Empty Latent Image, output empty latent image, width and height of the selected preset.